 Question 6 – Which of the two classroom types am I creating?

-In conclusion, these are just some of the questions it might be valuable to ask yourself as you plan for and develop your training course.
-Please comment below with some of your own questions you’ve asked to help you develop successful training courses.
+These are just some of the questions it might be valuable to ask yourself as you plan for and develop your training course.
+The links provided offer more information about creating training courses.